buddhist-uni/buddhist-uni.github.io/_courses/function.md

 It is at this point, then, that we (re)introduce the Four Noble Truths: that life entails suffering, caused by our clinging, whose sublime cessation, is brought about by the Noble Eightfold Path:

-- ***The Noble Eightfold Path* by Bhikkhu Bodhi** ([pdf](https://drive.google.com/file/d/1wDAnqsfri8nN-MIbVRhcAnve6JgecHFa/view?usp=drivesdk)) ([epub](https://drive.google.com/file/d/1FoJwZf7dnSRg07BUuEZQDcH6rNw2zdtO/view?usp=drivesdk))
+{% include inline_content.html category="booklets" slug="noble-eightfold-path_bodhi" %}
 - We take a short break from Bhikkhus Cintita and Yuttadhammo here, to read Bhikkhu Bodhi’s classic introduction to the Buddhist Path.

-- ***The Buddha in His Own Words* by Bhikkhu Nyanamoli** ([pdf](https://drive.google.com/file/d/1l8SVLvF5OH8Zx_HSOUOKZW6S24OewmH-/view?usp=drivesdk)) ([epub](https://drive.google.com/file/d/1DcSy5oQEm9RQqdDOBRTLbvk0XKceH8rv/view?usp=drivesdk))
+{% include inline_content.html category="booklets" slug="in-his-own-words_nyanamoli" %}
 - Along with the Buddha's own words on the subject, as compiled by Bhikkhu Nyanamoli.

 I recommend reading Nyanamoli’s denser anthology section-by-section before Bhikkhu Bodhi’s more lucid analysis.
-This way, you'll get a taste of the original teachings followed closely by its elucidation, bouncing back and forth like this:
+This way, you'll get a taste of the original teachings followed closely by its elucidation.
+You might even bounce back and forth between the two like this:
 1. Bodhi: Preface
 2. Nyanamoli: What is the Dhamma? –> The Truth of Cessation
 3. Bodhi: Part 1 (The Way to the End of Suffering)